Panhead Engine Breather Bypass Install

 On a stock bike, the primary chain is lubricated by engine oil that is sprayed into the primary by an engine breather.
 To keep excess oil from building up in the primary, there is a drain at the bottom of the primary which allows the oil to drain out and down a tube onto the rear chain, thus lubricating it as well.
-This is one of the reasons old bikes seem to be constantly leaking oil, but it’s actually not a leak it’s a self oiling chain system.
+This is one of the reasons old bikes seem to be constantly leaking oil, but it’s actually not a leak; it’s a self-oiling chain system.
+I filed this in the broader Panhead Tech section because it deals with the kind of practical change that comes up when a rider Panhead is converted from the stock primary-chain arrangement to a belt drive.

 Since you cannot just block off the engine breather, I decided to reroute it around the new belt drive, using a variety of copper plumbing fittings that I picked up at the local hardware store.
 If you know how to solder copper pipe, this is a very easy way to make a breather bypass.
 If you’ve never soldered copper pipe, then I would suggest checking out some of the “Do It Yourself” type websites before starting this project.